 A trailing plant that spreads quickly to form an attractive ground cover.
-Flat-topped clusters of rose-pink to rose-purple flowers appear on top of stems for several months from spring to summer.
+Flat-topped clusters of rose-pink to rose-purple flowers appear on top of stems for several months from spring intermittently to frost (March-November).

 Native Plant Database